'A remarkable educator': Former principal of Anglican High, Yusof Ishak Secondary dies

 During her time there, she made herself easily available to the students.

-When asked at the time what she thought was her students' impression of her, Mdm Lee laughed and said that they might see her as someone who was like a friend or a confidante, because she responds to their letters.
+When asked at the time what she thought was her students' impression of her, Mdm Lee laughed and said that they might see her as someone who was like a friend or a confidante, because she responded to their letters.

 "I’d say I’m a nurturing principal, open to their ideas.
 And sometimes, they may even be crazy ideas but, well, (there) is a sense of wonder in every kid," she added.